-72 Comment Reference Document 12 MOAPA SOLAR ENERGY CENTER SCOPING COMMENT PROVIDED VIA PROJECT WEBSITE Name.first james Name.last flier Email jamesflier@cox.net Comment full speed ahead.
-Address 744 e milano drive Would you like to be included on our Yes mailing list?
-City n las vegas Zip Code 89081 Select One Nevada

-73 Comment Reference Document 13 Case: U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians Transcript Testimony of Moapa Public Meeting Date: August 21, 2012 Volume: Job #: 585214 Sousa Court Reporters Court Reporting & Video Conferencing Las Vegas - California 702-765-7100/ 24-hr. www.sousa.com

-74 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 2 3 4 5 6 7 8 9 10 11 12 TRANSCRIPT OF PROCEEDINGS 13 MOAPA PUBLIC SCOPING MEETING 14 Taken on Tuesday, August 21, 2012 15 At 5:29 P.M.
-16 At One Lincoln Street 17 Moapa, Nevada 18 19 20 21 22 23 24 Reported by: DONNA J. ABRAHAMSEN, RPR, NV.
-CCR NO. 420 CA. CSR NO. 9652, WA.
-CCR NO. 3262 25 Page 1 Sousa Court Reporters 702-765-7100
+James Flier submitted a comment provided via the project website, stating "full speed ahead."
+James Flier's address is 744 E Milano Drive, and James Flier would like to be included on the mailing list.
+James Flier's city is Las Vegas, and James Flier's zip code is 89081, located in Nevada.

-75 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 TRANSCRIPT OF PROCEEDINGS, 2 taken at One Lincoln Street, Moapa, Nevada, on Tuesday, 3 August 21, 2012, at 5:29 p.m., before Donna J. Abrahamsen, 4 RPR, Certified Court Reporter, in and for the State of 5 Nevada.
-6 APPEARANCES: 7 William Anderson, Tribal Chairman Moapa Band of Paiutes 8 Paul Szewczykowski, Logan Simpson Design Inc. 9 Kellie Youngbear, Bureau of Indian Affairs 10 Amy Hueslein, Bureau of Indian Affairs 11 Paul Schlafly 12 Kathleen Sprowl, Bureau of Land Management 13 Brenda Wilhight, Bureau of Land Management Vanessa Hice, Bureau of Land Management 14 John Evans, Bureau of Land Management 15 Daniel Menahem, resAMERICAS Gary Cantley, resAMERICAS 16 17 18 19 * * * * * 20 21 22 23 24 25 Page 2 Sousa Court Reporters 702-765-7100
+The transcript of proceedings of the Moapa Public Meeting involving the U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians was taken on Tuesday, August 21, 2012, at 5:29 P.M. at One Lincoln Street, Moapa, Nevada.
+The proceedings were reported by Donna J. Abrahamsen, RPR, a Certified Court Reporter in and for the State of Nevada.
+Present at the meeting were several individuals, including William Anderson, Tribal Chairman of the Moapa Band of Paiutes; Paul Szewczykowski, from Logan Simpson Design Inc.; Kellie Youngbear, from the Bureau of Indian Affairs; Amy Hueslein, from the Bureau of Indian Affairs; Paul Schlafly; Kathleen Sprowl, from the Bureau of Land Management; Brenda Wilhight, Vanessa Hice, and John Evans, all from the Bureau of Land Management; and Daniel Menahem and Gary Cantley, from resAMERICAS.